South African digital bank TymeBank lands $109M from UK and Philippines investors – TechCrunch

 TymeBank claims to onboard an average of 110,000 new customers per month.
 This makes it globally recognized for digital banking in emerging markets, and the plan is to reach 4 million customers next year.
 In terms of growth, TymeBank currently outpaces its competitors in Africa and can be argued to be one of the fastest-growing digital banks in the world at the moment.
 The company is the first bank in South Africa to be fully operated off a cloud-based infrastructure network and the first to be granted a commercial banking license in the country since 1999.

 TymeBank isn’t indigenously South African though.
 It is a member of the Tyme group of companies headquartered in Singapore.
-The holding company, Tyme, focuses on designing, building, and operating digital banks for emerging markets.
+The holding company, Tyme, focuses on designing, building and operating digital banks for emerging markets.
 With its success in South Africa, Tyme is planning to launch operations in Asia and has entered into an agreement to launch a digital bank in the Philippines in the coming months.